Motty History, Family Crest & Coats of Arms

 Another 35 words (2 lines of text) are included under the topic Early Motty Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Motty family to Ireland
+Migration of the Motty family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Motty family to immigrate North America: Adam Mott, who arrived with his wife Sarah and five children in Boston in 1635; Nathaniel Mott, who arrived in New England in 1681; Peter Mott, who came to New York in 1711.